FS Credit Opportunities Corp. Declares Monthly Dividend of $0.06 (NYSE:FSCO)

 FS Credit Opportunities Corp.
 (NYSE:FSCO – Get Free Report) announced a monthly dividend on Monday, June 3rd, Zacks reports.
-Investors of record on Friday, June 21st will be given a dividend of 0.06 per share on Friday, June 28th.
-This represents a $0.72 annualized dividend and a yield of 11.43%.
-The ex-dividend date is Friday, June 21st.
+Shareholders of record on Friday, June 21st will be given a dividend of 0.06 per share on Friday, June 28th.
+This represents a $0.72 dividend on an annualized basis and a yield of 11.45%.
+The ex-dividend date of this dividend is Friday, June 21st.

-In related news, Director Keith Bethel purchased 6,500 shares of the business’s stock in a transaction dated Wednesday, March 13th.
-The stock was acquired at an average price of $5.80 per share, for a total transaction of $37,700.00.
-Following the completion of the purchase, the director now directly owns 11,500 shares of the company’s stock, valued at $66,700.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-In other FS Credit Opportunities news, Director Keith Bethel acquired 6,500 shares of the company’s stock in a transaction that occurred on Wednesday, March 13th.
-The shares were purchased at an average price of $5.80 per share, with a total value of $37,700.00.
-Following the completion of the acquisition, the director now directly owns 11,500 shares of the company’s stock, valued at approximately $66,700.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Barbara J. Fouss acquired 11,000 shares of the company’s stock in a transaction that occurred on Monday, March 18th.
-The shares were acquired at an average cost of $5.87 per share, for a total transaction of $64,570.00.
-Following the acquisition, the director now directly owns 21,130 shares of the company’s stock, valued at $124,033.10.
+In other news, Director Barbara J. Fouss acquired 11,000 shares of FS Credit Opportunities stock in a transaction dated Monday, March 18th.
+The stock was purchased at an average cost of $5.87 per share, for a total transaction of $64,570.00.
+Following the completion of the purchase, the director now directly owns 21,130 shares in the company, valued at approximately $124,033.10.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, Director Keith Bethel purchased 6,500 shares of FS Credit Opportunities stock in a transaction that occurred on Wednesday, March 13th.
+The stock was bought at an average cost of $5.80 per share, for a total transaction of $37,700.00.
+Following the completion of the transaction, the director now owns 11,500 shares in the company, valued at $66,700.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Barbara J. Fouss purchased 11,000 shares of FS Credit Opportunities stock in a transaction that occurred on Monday, March 18th.
+The shares were bought at an average price of $5.87 per share, with a total value of $64,570.00.
+Following the completion of the transaction, the director now owns 21,130 shares of the company’s stock, valued at approximately $124,033.10.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders bought 21,000 shares of company stock worth $124,320.
-0.26% of the stock is owned by insiders.
+Insiders bought a total of 21,000 shares of company stock worth $124,320 over the last three months.
+0.26% of the stock is currently owned by insiders.

 FS Credit Opportunities Corp. is a close ended fixed income fund launched by Franklin Square Capital Partners.
 The fund is managed by FS Global Advisor, LLC.
 It invests in fixed income markets across the globe, with a strong focus on Europe and the United States.
 The fund seeks to invest in securities of companies that are operating across diversified sectors.